 This will depend on whether the product has already been tested according to the applicable standard.
 Testing typically comprises the most amount of time in the initial certification process.
-The application and conformity assessment can take approximately two months in total, depending on whether any additional information is required.
+The application and conformity assessment can take approximately two months in total once all the necessary information has been received, depending on whether any additional information is required.

-If the full suite of tests is required, the initial process for 'industrially compostable' (EN 13432) certification can take approximately eight months.
-The biodegradation test can take up to six months, which is the maximum for compliance with EN 13432.
+If the full suite of tests is required, the initial process for 'industrially compostable' (BS EN 13432) certification can take approximately eight months.
+The biodegradation test can take up to six months, which is the maximum for compliance with BS EN 13432.